English version of Turbulences interculturelles chez Air France-KLM: des employés témoignent

 The Guardian had echoed it.
 The French media had been rather discreet – see here the article that Europe 1 had devoted to it on July 20, 2017, quoting only the summary presented by the Guardian.
 In other words, no one in France seemed to have read this 110-page report (however in Dutch) or thought of having it translated.
 Neither have the last few days, when tensions between Air France and KLM have been exacerbated at the highest level.

-The raw material for the testimonials
+The raw material for these experience feedbacks

 As the report is still freely downloadable (here is the link, .docx format), I decided to get down to business by comparing and reviewing two translated versions, one by Google Translation, the other by Deepl, rereading and correcting sentence after sentence, using English and my memories of German, to offer a readable version.

-The interest of this report is that it is essentially made up of testimonies from 47 interviews conducted by Philippe d’Iribarne and Niels Noorderhaven between the end of January and the end of April 2017.
+The interest of this report is that it is essentially made up of remarks from 47 interviews conducted by Philippe d’Iribarne and Niels Noorderhaven between the end of January and the end of April 2017.
 It is therefore an exciting collection of feedback that provides insight into the challenges faced by the French and Dutch employees at Air France-KLM, but also into certain efforts to overcome misunderstandings and to enrich each other.
 You will find below a selection of excerpts organized according to eight topics, with a few comments from me.

 Warning 1 – The proposed translations have no official value, they are solely my own and may be subject to approximations and errors.

-Warning 3 – The sharing of these testimonies is not intended to denigrate Air France-KLM but to indicate the current challenges and to serve as very concrete material to identify levers for improving cooperation.
+Warning 3 – The sharing of these remarks is not intended to denigrate Air France-KLM but to indicate the current challenges and to serve as very concrete material to identify levers for improving cooperation.
 In addition, I have chosen to end with excerpts that show a constructive relationship and open avenues for the future.

 [PS – In 2015, a team of my students from the École des Ponts worked on the intercultural challenges between Air France and KLM.
-Their work (see here, in French) had been carried out before the company’s internal survey and deserves to be reread in the light of the 2017 testimonials].
+Their work (see here, in French) had been carried out before the company’s internal survey and deserves to be reread in the light of the 2017 report].

 Here are the eight topics chosen for this selection of excerpts: